 Bowdon is a very small city located in the state of Georgia.
 With a population of 2,072 people and two constituent neighborhoods, Bowdon is the 254th largest community in Georgia.

-Bowdon is a blue-collar town, with 46.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Bowdon is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Bowdon who work in office and administrative support (11.64%), sales jobs (10.06%), and maintenance occupations (6.92%).
+When you are in Bowdon, you'll notice that it is more blue-collar than most other communities in America.
+43.52% of Bowdon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Bowdon is a city of service providers, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Bowdon who work in office and administrative support (10.39%), sales jobs (8.92%), and food service (8.44%).

 Bowdon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Bowdon is a very ethnically-diverse city.
+Bowdon is an extremely ethnically-diverse city.
 The people who call Bowdon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bowdon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bowdon include English, German, Polish, and French .
+Important ancestries of people in Bowdon include English, German, French , and European.

 The most common language spoken in Bowdon is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Italian.